 As well as traditional road racing, iRacers can tackle US-style dirt and tarmac oval racing in a variety of machinery, dirt track speedway, rallycross and even off-road truck racing.

-The rookie package includes cars like the Mazda MX-5 Global Cup racer (below), a 2012-spec Ford Falcon V8 Supercar, a plethora of NASCAR products, a Radical SR8 and a Volkswagen New Beetle rallycross car.
+The rookie package includes cars like the Mazda MX-5 Global Cup racer (below), a 2012-spec Ford Falcon V8 Supercar, a plethora of NASCAR products, a Radical SR8 and even a Volkswagen New Beetle rallycross car.

 Tracks include Laguna Seca in the US and Tskuba in Japan, along with popular iRacing circuits like Lime Rock Park and Daytona.